KenKundert/nestedtext/doc/philosophy.rst

 data.

 The desire to be simple is an attempt to minimize the effort required to learn and use the language.
-Ideally people can understand it by looking at one or two examples and they can use it without without needing to remember any arcane rules and without relying on any of the knowledge that programmers accumulate through years of experience.
+Ideally people can understand it by looking at a few examples and they can use it without without needing to remember any arcane rules and without relying on any of the knowledge that programmers accumulate through years of experience.
 One source of simplicity is consistency.
 As such,